-We are the Russian River chapter of Slow Food, the international organization dedicated to a food system that is good, clean and fair for all.
+We are Slow Food Russian River, Sonoma County, California, a SFUSA chapter of Slow Food, the international organization dedicated to a food system that gives us Good Food, Healthy Food, Clean Environment, Fair Pay, and Food Justice, for all.

 Sonoma County is well known for the wealth and breadth of its agricultural heritage and its open spaces.
 Our grapes and wines, our apples, cider and Eau de Vie de Pomme, our barley, hops, and beers, our sheep, goats and cows, and milk, yoghurts, and cheeses, the wools and meats, charcuterie.

 Our activities include tours and events showcasing the best Sonoma County has to offer in good, clean and fair agriculture and food, a monthly book group, a summer film series, and education through this website with its blog, our newsletter, and our social media activities.
 Our main projects are the Gravenstein Apple Presidium, the Heritage Turkey Project in partnership with 4-H, our School Garden Project, and our Book Group.
 We are active within Slow Food California in the area of Farm and Food Policy and on the Ark of Taste Committee.

 Jonah Raskin with butcher, John Richter, at Thistle Meats in Petaluma (Photo Credit: Karen Preuss) Butchers come in all shapes and sizes.
 They’re not all big and beefy, though they have often been depicted that way in art.
 They are, however, mostly male and while some have a lot to…